 1. Start by Experimenting and Investigating

 There are more options out there than you might think when it comes to kitchen décor, so look at options you like.
 Flip through magazines, check online décor resources and visit trade shows in your area.
 Take note of colors and looks you want and consider keeping a running list of ideas you like.
 A good place to start is the 50 Floor inspiration page, which allows you to consider several options from the comfort of your own home.

 As you look at styles that pique your interest, look for themes.
 Are you drawn to muted colors and classical styles?
 Do you prefer modern kitchens with bold, primary shades?
-These can be good places to start your renovation journey.
+These can be good places to start your renovation journey to a coordinated kitchen.